Dheena

-Dheena is a 2001 Indian Tamil-language action film written and directed by then-debutante A. R. Murugadoss, starring Ajith Kumar, Suresh Gopi, in his Tamil debut, and Laila.
+Dheena is a 2001 Indian Tamil-language action drama film written and directed by A. R. Murugadoss in his directorial debut.
+The film stars Ajith Kumar, Suresh Gopi and Laila.
 The music and background score is composed by Yuvan Shankar Raja and cinematography by K. Aravind.

-It was released on 14 January 2001.
-The film was remade in Bengali as Deva (2002) and in Kannada as Dhumm (2002).
-The movie received positive reviews and became a commercial success at the box office.
+Dheena was released on 14 January 2001 and became a major commercial success.
+It marked the beginning of a new image of Ajith Kumar, that of an action hero, and he earned his nickname, Thala (leader), from this film.

 Plot

-The film starts with the police arresting Aadhikesavan's men as suspects for burning Minister Malarvannan's liquor shop.
-Aadhi sends Dheenadhayalan aka Dheena, his adopted brother, to attack the false witnesses in this case and bail them out.
-This leads to further conflicts between Adhi, Dheena and Malarvannan and Dheena ends up chopping off Malarvannan's hand.
+The film starts with the police arresting Aathikesavan's men as suspects for burning Minister Malarvannan's liquor shop.
+Aathi sends Dheenadhayalan aka Dheena, his adopted brother, to attack the false witnesses in this case and bail them out.
+This leads to further conflicts between Aathi, Dheena and Malarvannan and Dheena ends up chopping off Malarvannan's hand.

 Meanwhile, Dheena falls in love with a girl named Chitra.
-After a little bit of pursuing and getting to know one another, they fall in love, and when Chitra learns that Dheena is involved in rowdyism, she stands by her decision to be with him because of Dheena's essential good character.
+After a little bit of pursuing and getting to know one another, they fall in love, and even when Chitra learns that Dheena is involved in rowdyism, she stands by her decision to be with him because of Dheena's essential good character.
 Meanwhile, Dheena learns that Ashok has teased his sister Shanthi and thrashes him.
 A little later, he finds that Ashok has again given a love letter to Shanthi and beats him up, but learns that he is Chitra's brother.
-Chitra tells that Shanthi is also in love with Ashok.
-Dheena realises this misunderstanding and agrees to help them get married.
-Finding difficulties in obtaining Aadhi's permission, Shanthi elopes with Ashok and gets critically injured in an accident.
-In the hospital, Shanthi asks for Dheena's promise to protect Ashok's family from Aadhi before she succumbs to her injuries.
+Chitra tells Dheena that Shanthi is also in love with Ashok.
+Dheena realizes this misunderstanding and agrees to help them get married.
+Finding difficulties in obtaining Aathi's permission, Shanthi elopes with Ashok and gets critically injured in an accident.
+In the hospital, Shanthi asks for Dheena's promise to protect Ashok's family from Aathi before she succumbs to her injuries.